salomalo/scratch-smarter/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.7.10 =
+* target the document.body
+* improved random id generation when no id is assigned
+* added colomat shortcode as an alias for expand
+* added notitle to options page

 = 1.7.9 =
 * jQuery selector for expandanchor no longer needed.